CHABDULQUDOOS682/three_js_with_rails/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version => ruby "3.1.2"

-* System dependencies
+* System dependencies => System should be capable to run Ruby on Rails app.

-* Configuration
+* Configuration => Its easy to config project you just need to clone this app and after that follow these steps.

-* Database creation
+* Database creation => rails db:create & rails db:migrate

-* Database initialization

-* How to run the test suite
+* How to run the app => run " rails server" in your terminal and open your web browser and use this URL "localhost:3000".

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* TaDaaaa...
+Your THREE.JS integrated with Ruby on Rails is running......

+HAPPY CODING.....